ct6502/apple2ts/README.md

 When you check in code changes to Github, Github will automatically run one of two workflows.
 The `main-build-deploy.yml` workflow will run for code checked into the main branch, while `pull-request-build-only.yml` will run for pull requests.
 The `main-build-deploy.yml` workflow should fire off two Github Actions.
 The first will build and test the code, while the second (using `npm run deploy`) will deploy the build to Github Pages.

+For the Github Actions, the secrets.GH_SECRET needs to be set to your current Personal Access Token.
+This needs to be regenerated each year.
+To do this, go under your main profile, choose Developer Settings -> Personal access tokens -> Fine-grained tokens, choose "gp-pages deploy".
+Choose an expiration date for one year in the future.
+Copy the new PAT and save it somewhere safe.
+Once you have the new Github PAT, you can set it on the repo.
+Under [Settings](https://github.com/ct6502/apple2ts/settings), choose "Secrets and variables" -> "Actions", then click Edit on the GH_SECRET.

 ## Upgrade Packages

 <https://www.hostingadvice.com/how-to/update-npm-packages/>